 Vince waved goodbye to New York City to fulfill his need to see the world.
 For the next 22 years, he does so in the US Navy.
 In 1997 he departs military life and unpacks his seabag for the last time.
 Already living in Virginia Beach for five years when circumstances required him to remain became an opportunity.

-The National Park Service was the second best job he had ever had for 15 years from 1997 to 2012, in 1999 his quest to construct historically correct replica cannon carriages for the 1781 Siege of Yorktown began.
-His work as a blacksmith and several other historical trades began then.
-In 2000 he joined the Tidewater Blacksmiths Guild (TBG) and being a supportive member he contributed articles for the quarterly newsletter.
-Near the end of 2006 the Newsletter Editor position was vacant and he volunteered to fill it.
-He turned it into an exciting, once a month edition updating it and digitalizing it.
-This renewed his interest in writing.
-Vince remained TBG’s Editor until December 2010 when he co-founded the Artist Blacksmith Group of Tidewater (ABGT) and published newsletters there until 2012.
+He found a position with the National Park Service.
+This position turned out to be the second best job he had ever had.
+From 1997 to 2012.
+In 1999, they gave him the project of constructing historically correct cannon carriages representing the 1781 Siege of Yorktown.
+His blacksmith work overshadowed his other historic trade skills as Mason and Timber Framer.
+In 2000 he joined the Tidewater Blacksmiths Guild (TBG).
+Being a supportive member, he contributed articles for the quarterly newsletter.
+The TBG Newsletter Editor position became vacant in 2006 and he volunteered to fill it.
+Under his editorial oversight, it became an exciting, once a month edition.
+He updated and digitalized it.
+The editing, writing and publishing of the newsletters reinvigorated his interest.
+He continued to be TBG’s Editor until December 2010, when he co-founded the Artist Blacksmith Group of Tidewater (ABGT) and published their newsletter until 2012.

-2012 took Vince, his wife Bianca, their two dogs Toby and Mimi, miniature Schnauzers to Albania.
-His wife wanted to reconnect with her elderly Aunt and Uncle and see the land her father spoke of so affectionately.
-The mountains and shores of Albania were calling.
-Departing Colonial National Historical Park in 2012 he didn’t want his work there to be lost so he wrote his 2nd book: 1781 Siege of Yorktown Cannon Carriages, publishing it in 2013.
+In 2012 Vince, his wife Bianca, their two miniature Schnauzers, Toby and Mimi, head for Albania.
+His wife wanted to reconnect with her elderly aunt and uncle, and see the land her father so often spoke so of.
+Not wanting the research and work he did for Colonial National Historical Park to be lost, he took this opportunity to write his 2nd book, 1781 Siege of Yorktown Cannon Carriages, publishing it in 2013.